 Fast flash duration is the most important thing when it comes to your lighting (I discuss this more later in this article).
 If you don’t have studio lights with fast flash duration, speedlites can work (I used speedlites for a lot of my early splash photography with paint).
-However, they do need to be used at lower powers to get a fast flash duration.
-At 1/2 or 1/4 power you can get a t 0.1 measurement of approximately 1/6000 flash duration.
-But using them at low power does mean you may need to cluster a few together to get sufficient light, which is why it’s of course easier to use more powerful studio lights that have fast flash durations.
+However, they do need to be used at lower power settings to get a fast flash duration.
+At 1/16th power you can get a t 0.1 measurement of approximately 1/6000 flash duration.
+But using them at a low power does mean you may need to cluster a few together to get sufficient light, which is why it’s of course easier to use more powerful studio lights that have fast flash durations.

 Diffusion material, whether it be diffusion paper or a piece of acrylic, is useful to have on hand for a few reasons.
 Both can be used either as a background for your shot or to diffuse the light to create more pleasing reflections on liquids like paint or to create better gradations in transparent liquids.

 Protective plastic for your camera

-Splash photography can get messy so it’s worth protecting your camera (especially if you’re shooting paint!).
+Splash photography can get messy so it’s worth protecting your camera (especially if you’re working with paint!).
 I often use clear polythene sheeting which, although thin, does a great job of protecting against the odd splash of water.
-Depending on how crazy your shoot is, this can also be used for covering any exposed electrical points or lights.
+Depending on how crazy your shoot is, it can be double layered or also used for covering any exposed electrical points or lights.

 Micro-fibre cloths or paper towels

 Things can get messy!
 I often keep these on hand when photographing liquids, as you’ll see in many of our tutorials involving liquids.
-They can be used for wiping down surfaces or cleaning glass, if you’re shooting in a tank.
-A squeegee is another useful piece of kit to quickly remove water droplets from glass.
+They can be used for wiping down surfaces or cleaning glass.
+If you’re shooting in a tank a squeegee is another useful piece of kit to quickly remove water droplets from glass.
 If you’re going crazy then dustpans, mops and even wet and dry vacuums make a big difference to the clean up operation!

 How to capture a splash photo

-Once you've carefully planned your shot, there are a few techniques you can use that will improve your chances of getting a good shot.
+Once you've carefully planned your shot, there are a few techniques you can use that will also improve your chances of getting a good shot.
 These include using a fast flash duration and mirror lock up mode, choosing the right camera settings and pre-focusing.